-What's Not a Substitute Check?
+What's Not Substitute Check?

 Who Uses Substitute Checks?

-Businesses and individuals that you write checks to do not create substitute checks.
-Because the substitute check is created at the bank, your transaction is subject to the laws that govern traditional check activity—not electronic transactions.
-However, you get additional rights under Check 21 (see below).
+Banks use substitute checks to collect funds from other banks.
+Businesses and individuals you write checks to do not create substitute checks, and when you receive a check, you are not responsible for creating a substitute check.
+When a substitute check is created by your bank, your transaction is subject to the laws that govern traditional check activity—not electronic transactions.
+However, you have additional rights under Check 21 (see below).

 Identifying Substitute Checks

 How do you know if an image of a check is really a substitute check?
 Look for the wording "This is a legal copy of your check.
 You can use it the same way you would use the original check."
 The check image, along with all the accompanying information, becomes an Image Replacement Document (IRD).
 IRD is another term for substitute check.

 If you have an IRD, you can use it to document payments you’ve made as if it was the actual check you used.
 For example, your bank statement might show payments you made during your statement cycle, and you see the substitute check (instead of receiving copies of your original checks).
 Those images can help you prove that you paid certain expenses, and should be just as good as an original, in most cases.